 Saving money for the sake of saving doesn’t work for most of us.
 So get clear on why you want to do a no-spend month before you start.
 Ideally, write it down somewhere, and get specific.

 How much money would you like to save?
-What bad spending habit are you trying to break?
+What bad spending habits are you trying to break?
 Or even better; think about what your goals mean for your future.
 For example, do you want to save money to buy your first house?
 Or save for a wedding?
-Or do you want to break a bad spending habit to become debt free?
+Or do you want to break a bad spending habit to become debt-free?
 Or perhaps you want to use this spending detox to help you reach financial freedom faster.

 Either way, everyone has different reasons for trying a no-spend month so make sure you set your goals before starting.
 If you would like more guidance on setting our goals, read my article explaining why setting financial goals is important.

 2. Establish your own no-spend month rules

 In addition to the basic rule of only spending money on essential items, have a think if there are any other no-spend month rules you will want to stick to.

 Are there exceptions, such as purchasing fresh groceries like dairy and bread?
-Are you ready to cut out treats and snacks such sweets, biscuits or alcohol?
+Are you ready to cut out treats and snacks such as sweets, biscuits or alcohol?
 Will you be using cash only during the month?
 Can you walk or cycle instead of driving or using public transport?

 Make a list of what’s an acceptable way of spending money and what’s not, and make sure you follow the list.